 To get your ads to appear when people search for your product or service, the keywords you choose need to match the words or phrases that people search for.

 If you sell frisbees, you can add "buy frisbee" as a keyword in your Google Ads campaign.
 When people type "buy frisbee" on Google search, your ad might appear on the search results page.
-In addition, your ad could also appear on websites about ultimate frisbee.
+In addition, if your Search campaign is also targeting the display network, then your ad could also appear on websites about ultimate frisbee.

-When a customer searches for a term that matches your keyword, your ad can enter an auction to determine if it will show.
+When a customer searches for a term that matches your keyword, your ad enters an auction to determine if it will show.
 Learn more about the ad auction.

 The cost for each keyword will be different depending on the quality of your keyword, your competition in the auction, and other factors.
-Make sure your keywords and landing page are all closely related to the terms that a customer might be searching for or that would appear on websites a customer would visit.
+Make sure your keywords and landing page are all closely related to the terms that a customer might be searching for.
 To help you understand the quality for your keywords, each keyword has a Quality Score.

 This score is based on expected clickthrough rate, ad relevance, and landing page experience.
-Higher quality ads typically lead to lower costs and better ad positions.
+Higher quality ads and relevance to user searches typically lead to lower costs and better ad positions.
 Learn how to make sure your ads are relevant.

 How to exclude searches

 To prevent your ad from showing for particular searches, you can also add negative keywords.